 Selected credits include: Anne of Green Gables, Mamma Mia!
 (Charlottetown Festival); Silence (The Guild); A Midsummer Night’s Dream (Theatre by the Bay); The Ride Down Mount Morgan (Birdland).
 Melissa is a graduate of the George Brown Theatre School.
 She lives in Charlottetown with her husband and two boys.

-This is Donnie's third winter doing off-season theatre on the Island, and marks his directorial debut, although he has been working professionally for nearly 25 years.
-Originally from London, Ontario, his favorite roles include: Algernon in The Importance Of Being Earnest and Badger in The Wind in the Willows (Watermark Theatre); Stewpot in South Pacific (Stratford Festival), Dr. William Fergusson in Bloodless: The Trial Of Burke And Hare (Theatre 20).
-Donnie moved to the Island three years ago with his beautiful wife, Rosie.
+This is Donnie's third winter doing off-season theatre on the Island, and marks his directorial debut, although he has been working professionally in theatre for nearly 25 years.
+Originally from London, Ontario, his favourite roles include: Algernon in The Importance Of Being Earnest and Badger in The Wind in the Willows (Watermark Theatre); Stewpot in South Pacific (Stratford Festival), and Dr. William Fergusson in Bloodless: The Trial Of Burke And Hare (Theatre 20).
+Donnie moved to the Island nearly four years ago with his beautiful wife, Rosie.

 This is Fraser's second season with PPTF.
 Theatre: 'Jacob Mercer' in Salt-Water Moon; 'Fred' in A Christmas Carol (Watermark); 'Ryan Seabiscuit' in Cinderella: A Fairly Tall Tale and 'Will Scarlett' in Robyn Hood (Confederation Centre); 'George' in Our Town, Inherit the Wind, and Jack the Ripper (ACT).